Fisheries and Oceans Canada/Statistics Canada: July 2021

 The ocean is an essential component of the Earth’s climate and ecosystems, contributing enormously to our culture, society and economy.
 Yet we allow the ocean to become polluted, overexploited, acidified, warmed and used unsustainably.

-Vital information about the ocean is often fragmented across scientific domains, policy frameworks, sectors and institutions.
+Vital information and data about the ocean to undertake meaningful analysis is either incomplete or fragmented, and nationally coherent indicators to support evidence based policy analysis are seldom available.
 Ocean Accounts are based on the premise that developing a standard approach to measure the environmental, economic and social aspects of the ocean will support integrated decision making to encourage sustainable use.

 The Ocean Accounts Framework